Key Takeaways

 Find clinical options for semaglutide, tirzepatide, and other medical weight loss solutions.

-- 12 mg dose: Average weight loss of 28.3% (approximately 70.3 pounds) at 80 weeks
+• 12 mg dose: Participants achieved an average weight loss of 28.3% (approximately 70.3 pounds).

-- 9 mg dose: Average weight loss of 25.9% (approximately 64.4 pounds) at 80 weeks
+• 9 mg dose: Participants achieved an average weight loss of 25.9% (approximately 64.4 pounds).

-- 4 mg dose: Average weight loss of 19.0% (approximately 47.2 pounds) at 80 weeks
+• 4 mg dose: Participants achieved an average weight loss of 19.0% (approximately 47.2 pounds).

-How Retatrutide Works: A Triple-Agonist Approach
+How Retatrutide Works: The Triple-Agonist Difference

 Compare Top Weight Loss Treatments